eriol/docker-firefox52/README.md

 # docker-firefox52 #

-Docker image with Firefox 52 (maintained by the Debian Project) and Java plugin.
+Docker image with Firefox (maintained by the Fedora Project) and Java plugin.

-This image is base on `debian:stretch-slim`.
+This image is base on `fedora:23`.

 ## Build ##